dayllenger/minesweeper/README.md

 <img width="500" alt="screenshot" src="screenshot.png" />

 It does not have sounds.
-The images were drawn in Inkscape.
+Icons were drawn in Inkscape.

 ## Build